 Vehicles with temporary registration plates must display a Temporary Parking Permit on the driver’s side dashboard whenever the vehicle is parked on campus.

 If you have a temporary or permanent medical condition that limits your walking distances, you may obtain a special permit from the state in which you reside, which will provide handicapped parking privileges for a specified period of time.

-All payments, including fines for Parking Violations, are to be made through the Office of Student Financial Services.
+All payments, including fines for Parking Violations, are to be made through the Student Accounts office.